Steele Law: Expert planning lawyers

 Depending on the nature and scale of particular development, development consent may be granted by the relevant local council, an independent specialist planning approval body, or by the Minister for Planning.

 Some development, which complies with certain pre-determined criteria (known as "development standards"), can proceed without consent at all (in the case of ‘exempt development’) or under a streamlined approval process in accordance a "Complying Development Certificate" granted by a local council or a private certifier (in the case of "Complying Development").

 The types of development which can be carried out on particular land varies in accordance with the applicable "land use zoning".
 Land use zoning is regulated under "Local Environmental Plans" prepared by the relevant local council.
 For some development, the land use zoning imposed under a Local Environmental Plan can be overridden by the provisions of a "State Environmental Planning Policy".

 The process of obtaining a Development Consent (or Complying Development Certificate) typically commences with the lodging of a Development Application (DA).
 Depending on the nature of the proposed development, a DA may need to be accompanied by an assessment of the likely environmental impacts of the development.

 The process of determining the appropriate planning approval pathway for development requires careful analysis and synthesis of the applicable State and Local Planning Controls and any critical Site Constraints.
 The key steps in the analysis are summarised in the following chart.

 How we can help

 At Steele Law, we can help you navigate the complicated planning approval system in NSW.
-Based in Sydney, we’ve assisted clients across the country, providing them valuable assistance on a wide range of planning law matters.
+Based in Sydney, we’ve assisted clients across the State, providing them with valuable assistance on a wide range of planning law matters.
 We can help you obtain consent for your development by:

 - determining the best planning approval pathway;